 But to stay healthy they need you to move.

-The problem is when you are sat down these discs become compressed.
+However, the problem is when you are sat down these discs become compressed.

-And when they are compressed and squeezed in this way they can't take in any of these oxygen and nutrients so they begin to deteriorate.
+And when they are compressed and squeezed in this way they can't take in any of these oxygen and nutrients, so they begin to deteriorate.

-Which is a massive problem.
+Which is a massive problem for your back.

 Certain muscles in your body play a vital role in keeping your back strong and supported.

-So to maximise this support you need to keep these muscles strong, flexible and loose.
+So to maximise this support you need to keep these muscles strong, flexible, and loose.

-To do this you need to remain active and be moving around.
+And to do this you need to remain active and be moving around.

-Because sitting down in the same position for hours on end will have the opposite effect.
+Unfortunately, sitting down in the same position for hours on end will have the opposite effect.

-Which will put even more pressure on your lower back and leave you in even more pain!
+And leave you in even more pain!

 And it's not just your lower back that will feel the struggle from sitting with a bad posture.

 For instance it can also lead to: